victorcainam/simple-packagist/README.md

 <a id="docs-usage"></a>
 ## Usage

-All methods return a [Laravel Collection.](https://laravel.com/docs/collections)  We highly recommend you read up upon collections and fully understand them to use this library.
+All methods return a [Laravel Collection.](https://laravel.com/docs/collections)  We highly recommend you read up on collections in order to fully understand them when using this library.

 #### All

-The all method returns a collection of all of the packages stored on Packagist.
+The `all` method returns a collection of all of the packages stored on Packagist.

     Packagist::all();